The Breaking of the Drought: Controversy

 A New South Wales MP, Mr Wearne, asked questions in parliament complaining that the film's depiction of drought could create a bad impression overseas.
 An investigation was launched by the Chief Secretary's office, who later assured Wearne that new legislation meant that the export of the film could be banned by the Minister of Customs if he deemed it to be "harmful to the Commonwealth".

 Lost film

-The film was thought lost until 1976, when several rusty film cans containing it were found under a house in Hornsby.
+The film was thought lost until 1976, when several rusty film cans containing copies were found under a house in Hornsby.